Subscribe to Newsletter

 Sonya Sellmeyer

-By Sonya Sellmeyer, Consumer Advocacy Officer for the Iowa Insurance Division
+By Sonya Sellmeyer, Consumer Advocacy Officer for the Iowa Department of Insurance and Financial Services

 A trusted contact is an individual you authorize your investment firm to contact in certain instances.
 The trusted contact cannot make trades or decisions regarding the investor’s account and does not become a power of attorney, trustee, executor, or legal guardian.
 Designating a trusted contact may be helpful in several circumstances.
 The investment firm may reach out to the trusted contact when they are concerned about fraud, are unable to reach the account owner after numerous attempts, in the event of a natural disaster, or have concerns about a health issue.
 When the firm reaches out to a trusted contact, the firm is only able to release information that is reasonably necessary to assist the firm in the administration of the account.